strudeljs/strudel/README.md

 ## Introduction

-Strudel.js is a lightweight framework that helps providing interactivity to back-end rendered pages through modern toolstack and following API latest standards.
-It is designed to help writing code in elegant way in projects where you have little or no control over the HTML markup (i.e. projects based on back-end frameworks, component libraries or Content Management Systems).
+Strudel.js is a lightweight framework that helps providing interactivity to back-end rendered pages through modern toolstack and usage of latest standards.
+It is designed to support writing code in elegant, DRY way in projects where you have little or no control over the HTML markup (i.e. projects based on back-end frameworks, component libraries or Content Management Systems).
 The main features are:

 * **Declarative API**: Boilerplate reduced to minimum with handy decorators
-* **Component architecture**: Modularised and encapsulated way of writting functionality
+* **Component architecture**: Modularised and encapsulated way of writing code
-* **Small footprint**: Zero dependencies, ~4kb gzipped payload
+* **Small footprint**: Zero dependencies, concise API, ~4kb gzipped
-* **Ecosystem**: Specialised tools for better developer experience
+* **Ecosystem**: Bunch of tools for better day-to-day developer life

 ## Browser Support

-Strudel.js supports all the browsers that are ES5 and DOM4 compliant (IE10 and below not supported).
+Strudel.js supports all the browsers that are ES5 (transpiled) and DOM4 compliant (IE10 and below not supported).

 <p align="center">
 <a href="https://saucelabs.com/beta/builds/1a3443d3a9484a33a80695fd8b1e8015"><img src="https://saucelabs.com/browser-matrix/hayalet.svg" alt="Browser Matrix"></a>